androidseb25/iGotify-Notification-Assistent/README.md

 ### Installation

 1. Create a file with the name `docker-compose.yaml` or clone this repo and go to step 3
+2. Please use the latest and recommended version of docker and docker compose
-2. Copy the code down below in the yaml file
+3. Copy the code down below in the yaml file
-3. change environment variables in the compose file
+4. change environment variables in the compose file
-4. execute `docker compose up -d` to start the docker compose
+5. execute `docker compose up -d` to start the docker compose

 ### Needed environment variables